Wenjiew1996/adaptive-elearning/README.md

 * [Contact Information](#contact-information)

 ## General info
 Proof-of-concept AI planning system for adaptive e-learning.
-This system was created as part of an undergraduate honours thesis to fulfil a requirement for the degree of Bachelor of Engineering in Software Engineering at UNSW.
+This system was initially created by William Watson as part of an undergraduate honours thesis to fulfil a requirement for the degree of Bachelor of Engineering in Software Engineering at UNSW, and later was refined by Wenjie Wang.

 ## Technologies
 A brief high-level overview of the tech stack used in this project: